typeassociates/MomoTrustDisplay/README.md

 ----

-## Faculty Glyphic

-Faculty Glyphic is a typeface that captures the essence of Faculty, a global leader in applied AI.
-Designed at Koto London in 2024, it reflects London’s rich history and innovative legacy in computing, drawing inspiration from carved typography and the works of Berthold Wolpe and Edward Johnston.

-This typeface is a modern tribute to Wolpe's iconic Albertus, which appears on the street signs of the City of London, becoming a defining symbol of the City’s identity post World War II.

-By marrying timeless design with contemporary digital optimization, Faculty Glyphic pays homage to its home city while seamlessly merging tradition and modernity.
+## Momo Trust Display

+MoMo Trust Display draws inspiration from the MoMo logotype, incorporating subtle cues from the rounded, approachable forms that define the brand’s core look.

+This font was designed by TYPE Associates in 2024.

 ### License

-Faculty Glyphic is licensed under the SIL Open Font License v1.1
+Momo Trust Display is licensed under the SIL Open Font License v1.1